Our Team

 Adam Garcia

-Doctoral Student (4th Year)
+Doctoral Student (5th Year)

 Howdy!
-My name is Adam Garcia and I am a foruth-year doctoral candidate in school psychology.
+My name is Adam Garcia and I am a fifth-year doctoral candidate in school psychology.
 Prior to graduate school, I attended Texas A&M University (Gig’em Aggies!).
 My research interests generally focus on religion and spirituality as aspects of diversity within clinical populations.
 I completed my candidacy thesis on examining spiritual attributions made by parents of autistic children, and I am starting my dissertation focused on how school psychology clinicians are trained regarding religion and spirituality.
 Outside of school, I enjoy playing chess, ultimate frisbee, and competitive air hockey!

 “There are many things that can only be seen through eyes that have cried.” – Oscar Romero